davidshiro/AutoTableTurf-ninety/README.md

+# Ninety's note:

+This is an experimental fork of the AutoTableTurf project that is much more limited in scope- simply creating a fault-tolerant, optimized version of AutoTableTurf to gain EXP as fast as possible.

 # AutoTableTurf

 Automate the Tableturf game helping you reach Level 50 and get all sleeves.
 The script is based on image recognition and bluetooth emulator to auto play Tableturf.